AckerlyXu/heima/articles/store-sendgrid-nodejs-how-to-send-email.md

-<properties
+---
-	pageTitle="How to use the SendGrid email service (Node.js) | Microsoft Azure" description="Learn how send email with the SendGrid email service on Azure.
-Code samples written using the Node.js API." services=""
+title: How to use the SendGrid email service (Node.js) | Microsoft Azure
+description: Learn how send email with the SendGrid email service on Azure.
+Code samples written using the Node.js API.
-	documentationCenter="nodejs"
-	authors="erikre"
-	manager="wpickett"
-	editor=""/>

-<tags
-	ms.service="multiple"
-	ms.date="08/31/2015"
-	wacn.date=""/>
+services: ''
+documentationCenter: nodejs
+authors: erikre
+manager: wpickett
+editor: ''

+ms.service: multiple
+ms.date: 08/31/2015
+wacn.date: ''
+---

 # How to Send Email Using SendGrid from Node.js

 This guide demonstrates how to perform common programming tasks with the